 We understand that many homeowners create their evacuation plans for their homes and practice them with their kids, but far fewer have considered one for their pets.
 At Legacy Real Estate we understand a family is made up of much more than just its human members so we took a moment to compile these steps to help you add your pets to your evacuation plan.

-Include your pets in your home evacuation drills.
-It’ll help you see how they will respond and make changes to your plan if necessary.
-Getting your dog out of a window may not be as simple as you think!
+Your pets should be included in your in your evacuation drills.
+Importantly, it’ll help you see how they respond and help you decide whether the pet carrier is a necessity.
+Getting your 50lb cat or dog out of the second story window may not be as easy as you want!

 We wish you all the best with your emergency preparations.
 Of course, none of this would have been possible without the advice and recommendations from our very own furry friend, Luna.